-This loop can be accessed from the entrance road.
-To hike it counter clockwise find the trailhead just west of the camp office.
-(To hike clockwise, follow the river upstream and you will find it.)
-The trailhead is found where a log "edging" leads to a small bridge (needs repair May 2007, but not a problem to go around it).
-There is a sign beyond the bridge.
+This trail can be accessed from the entrance road.
+Find the trailhead just west of the camp office.
+There is no longer a sign, but you will find a wide path behind the first trailer site.
 Walk south in a wooded band with a campground loop on your left and a small marshy creek on your right.
 There are several foot bridges, but also some damp areas to cross.

-Local community efforts have now added a nice nature walk loop which leaves the trail here on a bridge to your right, with benches for resting.
-You can walk this loop in just a couple of minutes and return to the main trail over the same bridge.
+Local community efforts have added a nice nature walk loop which leaves the trail here on a bridge to your right, with benches for resting.
+You can walk this loop in just a couple of minutes and return to the main trail over the same bridge. (needs clearing, but still walkable)

 About 6 minutes from the trailhead you will make a turn left (east) to stay on city property.
 There is a wide cut which continues straight into the woods, but this is private property.
-Follow this boundary with the Old Engine Club display area on your left, and a fence line on your right for 3 minutes to the corner of the wooded fenceline where you will now continue straight.
-(There used to be another fence-line here, but the area was bulldozed in 2000 and the city says that this will become more parking.)
-Cross this muddy area on a tractor trail into the middle of an area littered with old farm machinery.
+Follow this boundary with the Old Engine Club display area on your left, and a fence line on your right for 3 minutes.
 You will climb up a little rise.

 Comment, December 2002.
 Yup I've hiked that thing!
 It's so much fun!
 I loved the fish though!
 I caught a lot but never keep them to eat them!!
 Have fun and it's the best place to go.